ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.txt

 Complete the steps in the following sections to learn about the test program components.
 You can also run this example in offline mode to see it in action.

-1. Select **Semiconductor Module » Edit Pin Map** File or click the **Edit Pin Map File** button on the TSM toolbar to open the Accelerometer pin map file in the Pin Map Editor.
+1. Select **Semiconductor Module » Edit Pin Map** File or click the **Edit Pin Map File** button on the TSM toolbar to open the STLExample.MergePinGroup.pinmap file in the Pin Map Editor.
 The pin map file defines the following information:
    - One NI-DCPower instruments named `SMU_4143_C1_S06` and `SMU_4143_C1_S07`.
    - Ten DUT pins named `Vcc`, `Gnd`, `SCLK`, `MOSI`, `MISO`, `CS`, `RST`, `MODE`, `Vref_DIO`, and `Vref_OScope`.
 The `Vref_DIO` and `Vref_OScope` pins are virtual pins that refer to a single `Vref` DUT pin and are used to connect the pin to two different types of instruments, NI-Digital Pattern and NI-SCOPE.